-Downtown Riverhead was transformed into a setting for “Orange is the New Black” in 2014 when Academy Award winner Jodie Foster directed a part of the Netflix series in front of the Suffolk Theater.
+Downtown Riverhead was transformed into a setting for “Orange is the New Black” last year when Academy Award winner Jodie Foster directed a part of the Netflix series in front of the Suffolk Theater.

 Although none of the hit show’s stars were on set to film the flashback scene, Foster — who is best known for her roles in “Taxi Driver” and “The Silence of the Lambs” – was hands-on with the actors and production staff during filming.

 “The World According to Garp”